Poly (ADP-ribose) polymerase: Functions

 The main role of PARP (found in the cell nucleus) is to detect and initiate an immediate cellular response to metabolic, chemical, or radiation-induced single-strand DNA breaks (SSB) by signaling the enzymatic machinery involved in the SSB repair.

 Once PARP detects a SSB, it binds to the DNA, undergoes a structural change, and begins the synthesis of a polymeric adenosine diphosphate ribose (poly (ADP-ribose) or PAR) chain, which acts as a signal for the other DNA-repairing enzymes.
 Target enzymes include DNA ligase III (LigIII), DNA polymerase beta (polβ), and scaffolding proteins such as X-ray cross-complementing gene 1 (XRCC1).
 After repairing, the PAR chains are degraded via Poly(ADP-ribose) glycohydrolase (PARG).

 NAD+ is required as substrate for generating ADP-ribose monomers.
 It has been thought that overactivation of PARP may deplete the stores of cellular NAD+ and induce a progressive ATP depletion and necrotic cell death, since glucose oxidation is inhibited.
-But more recently it was suggested that inhibition of hexokinase activity leads to defects in glycolysis (Andrabi, PNAS 2014).
+But more recently it was suggested that it is PARP-catalysed inhibition of hexokinase activity that leads to defects in glycolysis (Andrabi, PNAS 2014).
 Basal PARP activity also regulates basal bioenergetics.
 Note below that PARP is inactivated by caspase-3 cleavage during programmed cell death.